-Start with a good and clean die-shot.
-Although Visual 6502 team had a good one, it was somewhat grainy and I've found a much cleaner version here.
+Start with a good and clean die shot.
+Although the Visual 6502 team had a good one, it was somewhat grainy, and I’ve found a much cleaner version here.
 There is a slight difference in masks, but the functions are the same.
 In fact, it may even help to look at several versions when trying to decipher the layout.

-This is a side-by-side image of two different die-shots at identical places: the left one is from the 6502 team and the right one is from a Russian Z80 clone.
-They both show a portion of the chip we will focus on - instruction register latches.
+This is a side-by-side image of two different die-shots at identical places: the left one is from the Visual 6502 team’s website and the right one is from a Russian Z80 clone.
+They both show a portion of the chip we will focus on – instruction register latches.

-Instruction register (IR) is located between the instruction decode PLA and the internal data bus.
-During the opcode fetch phase, instruction byte is being read from the external memory and latched into this register.
-This is a transparent latch and it will keep PLA wires active and stable until the next instruction is being latched in.
-PLA in turns drives the execution logic (Z80 did not use microcode).
+The instruction register (IR) is located between the instruction decode PLA and the internal data bus.
+During the opcode fetch phase, the instruction byte is being read from the external memory and latched into this register.
+This is a transparent latch, and it will keep PLA wires active and stable until the next instruction is being latched in.
+PLA, in turn drives the execution logic (Z80 did not use microcode).

 Below the metal layer are polysilicon wires which are also used as conducting wires and usually run perpendicular to the metal.
 They form a grid for signals to travel.
 Vias connect those two and they are also easy to see.

-Transistor gate forms when a polysilicon wire crosses an active, doped region of the silicon substrate.
-Those active regions are hard to see, but they do have a faint edge caused by different oxide thickness created to mask when implanting ions into the substrate.
+A Transistor gate forms when a polysilicon wire crosses an active, doped region of the silicon substrate.
+Those active regions are hard to see, but they do have a faint edge caused by different oxide thicknesses created to mask when implanting ions into the substrate.

 Down to the technique – you may find your own preferred way and this method works for me: clip two transparencies over a printout of a die and use dry erase pens to trace active regions on one and poly wires on another.
 That way you can keep erasing and rewriting lines until you figure out the layout.
 Have doped region on its own page so you can erase its traces without having to redraw other wires – and you will likely modify doped region most since it is hardest to figure out.

-Get the low hanging fruit out of the way first: find and mark ground and power metal wires and all the vias.
-Separate regions that clearly only pass wires as opposed to implement transistors.
+Get the low-hanging fruit out of the way first: find and mark ground and power metal wires and all the vias.
+Separate regions that clearly only pass wires as opposed to implementing transistors.
 The next image should give you some idea of how these places could look like.

 Once you have traced the layout correctly things will start making sense.
 There definitely is a mental jump from having a region layout to just seeing the transistors, but trust me that if you look at it long enough it will be increasingly obvious what it is 🙂

-This diagram shows the latch when a bit of "1" is being latched in.
-Two wires from the bottom are write enable and its complement.
-When WE is asserted, bit "1" (drawn in red color throughout) is being latched into transistor Q6.
+This diagram shows the latch when a bit of “1” is being latched in.
+Two wires from the bottom are “write enable” and its complement.
+When WE line is asserted, a bit “1” (drawn in red color throughout) is being latched into transistor Q6.
 Negated WE wire keeps it separated from the rest of the logic at this time.

-When WE is cleared, latch remains in a stable state due to the feedback loop between Q5 and Q6 (which are two inverters that latch a bit).
-Remember that in NMOS technology signals would like to be "1" (pulled-up) unless something (one or several transistors) are connecting them to the ground.
-Hence all yellow lines represents ground propagation by a closed pass-transistor.
+When the WE line is cleared, the latch remains in a stable state due to the feedback loop between Q5 and Q6 (which are two inverters that latch a bit).
+Remember that in NMOS technology signals would like to be “1” (pulled-up) unless something (one or several transistors) are connecting them to the ground.
+Hence all yellow lines represent ground propagation by a closed pass-transistor.

 Similarly, we can see the signals when “0” is being latched from the data bus: